 Urban Soil Remediation

-“We knew something was happening under the surface.”
+“We knew something was happening under the surface.” - Kara V.

 In a 12-week remediation pilot using Radicle™ alongside mycorrhizal fungi, an urban plot contaminated by petroleum hydrocarbons began recovering visible biodiversity.
 CO₂ respiration rose week-over-week.
 Sixteen species of plants returned, including 3 pioneer species.